raulck/redux-playground/README.md

+## Redux and Redux Toolkit Testing Playground

+### A simple setup to test and experiment with Redux and Redux Toolkit features.
+Write, run, and debug reducers, actions, and middleware in an isolated environment.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).